lanl/trace-crawler/portals-crawler/demo/readme.md

 ## Run trace-crawler  on Docker
 A configuration to run crawler via docker-compose is provided (see readme at trace-crawler).
 The file ./docker-compose.yaml puts every component (Mysql, Apache storm, Warcproxy, Chrome Selenium hub) into  containers.
-First we launch all components:
+First we  can lauch all components :

 ``` sh
 cd ./trace-crawler